Collapsing in polygonal dynamics: Basic properties

-\begin{theorem}[(\ref{thm:collapse_closed})] Let $T$ be a polygonal transformation taking place in $\mathbb{P}^d(k)$ where $k$ is a complete field, such that the dynamic admits a scaling symmetry.
-Let $P$ be a closed polygon and $M'$ be its infinitesimal monodromy.
+\begin{lemma} Let $T$ be a polygonal transformation in $\mathbb{P}^d$ admitting a linear scaling symmetry.
+Let $P$ be an $n$-gon (twisted or closed) and $M(t)$ be the deformation of its monodromy from remark \ref{remark:P_t}.
+For $0\leq k \leq nd$, define:

-If the vertices of $P$ collapse to a point $q$ under the iteration of $T$, then $q$ has to be an eigenline of $M'$. \end{theorem}

-To prove it, we first consider the question of collapsing over the larger class of twisted polygons (which contains the usual ``closed'' polygons as a closed subset).
-By a simple observation, we can predict what is the possible candidates for where the vertices of a generic twisted polygon may collapse (see lemma~\ref{lemma:twist_cv_point}).
-By \textbf{generic}, we mean for a dense open subset of polygons, where the topology is given by the metric.
-To get the result for closed polygons, we use the deformation given by the scaling symmetry to ``open'' the closed polygon into a family of twisted ones, apply lemma~\ref{lemma:twist_cv_point}, and then ``close it back''.
-We keep track of the collapsing point using the infinitesimal monodromy.

-As a corollary, we obtain a generalization of \cite[Thm 1.1]{glickLimitPointPentagram2020}.
-Since the infinitesimal monodromy is a $(d+1)\times (d+1)$ matrix, finding its eigenlines only requires solving a linear system.